wangjiezhe/gentoo-local/README.md

 Notations about Tensorflow
 --------------------------

 There is something strange with tensorflow-2.14 and tensorflow-2.15, see [#62002](https://github.com/tensorflow/tensorflow/issues/62002) and [#62075](https://github.com/tensorflow/tensorflow/issues/62075).
 This will not prevent tensorflow from running, and seems not to be significant.
 But tensorboard starts really slow with version 2.15.0 due to this error.
-So the current suggestion is to stick to version 2.13.
+So the current suggestion is to stick to version 2.13 (with keras 2) or update to version 2.16 (with keras 3).